Hugh-Kumbi/Cybersecurity-Portfolio/V. Detection and Response/README.md

 - I gained a foundational understanding of how these tools work and their key features.
 By using these packet sniffers, I learned how to capture and analyze network traffic, a critical skill for security analysts.
 These tools enable the examination of network traffic flows, aiding in identifying patterns and investigating potential security issues within a network.

-1.3  **Analyzing Artifacts with VirusTotal and the Pyramid of Pain**
+3.1  **Analyzing Artifacts with VirusTotal and the Pyramid of Pain**

-- In this activity, I analyzed an artifact using VirusTotal and documented its related Indicators of Compromise (IoCs) by referencing the Pyramid of Pain framework.
+- In this activity, I analyzed an artifact using **VirusTotal** and documented its related **Indicators of Compromise (IoCs)** by referencing the **Pyramid of Pain framework**.

-- VirusTotal provided me with the ability to scan a suspicious file or URL, gather threat intelligence, and identify any malicious activity associated with it.
+- **VirusTotal** provided me with the ability to scan a suspicious file or URL, gather threat intelligence, and identify any malicious activity associated with it.
 By leveraging this crowdsourced platform, I gained insights into the artifact's reported malicious properties and how the global cybersecurity community responds to such threats.

-- I then categorized the IoCs using the Pyramid of Pain, which helped me evaluate how blocking these indicators affects adversaries.
+- I then categorized the IoCs using the **Pyramid of Pain**, which helped me evaluate how blocking these indicators affects adversaries.
 This exercise underscored the importance of understanding the difficulty level malicious actors face when IoCs are effectively mitigated.

 - This activity reinforced the role of IoCs in detecting and responding to security incidents and demonstrated how collaborative tools like VirusTotal enhance threat analysis and detection capabilities.